johndimm/react-postgres-without-orm/README.md

 ## The Stack

-- node
+- node 15.0.1
-- react
+- react 17.0.1
-- expressjs
+- expressjs 4.17.1
-- node-postgres
+- node-postgres 8.4.2
-- postgreSQL
+- postgreSQL 12.2

 ## Setup

-You will need a local installation of postgreSQL.
+You will need a local installation of postgreSQL for this demo.

 After doing the install, log in to the postgres user, run psql, and create a new database named testdb.